Flower Turbines Appearing in Online Investment Demo

 Newchip is an online accelerator with courses on fundraising and company building and provides a network of experienced mentors for advice.

-Flower Turbines is energizing the small wind power revolution.
+Join Flower Turbines in energizing the small wind power revolution.
 You can read about its unique technologies and reserve shares in its upcoming Reg A+ Tier 2 offering at https://www.startengine.com/offering/flowerturbines.

 Also enter your email for investor updates at https://flowerturbines.us5.list-manage.com/subscribe/post?u=1df9d1eb5d9f948bcbf119034&id=966da9c23e